mattleibow/Hybridisms/Hybridisms.Client.WebAssembly/README.md

 ## Key Features
 - **Blazor WebAssembly UI**: Runs entirely in the browser using WebAssembly.
 - **Remote Services**: Uses HTTP APIs to interact with the backend for notes and intelligence.
-- **Reusable Components**: Shares UI and logic with the native client via Hybridisms.Client.Shared.
+- **Reusable Components**: Shares UI and logic with the native client via Hybridisms.Shared.

 ## Structure
 - **wwwroot/**: Static web assets.